 Crossing a short bridge we entered into the walled courtyard part of the castle.
 This gave some in our group a chance to use the toilet and our guide to pick up the tickets for our visit.
 Other than a handful of pairs of tourists there was only one other tour group which got our guide quite excited as he’d never visited the castle when it wasn’t heaving with people.

-The interior of Frederiksborg Castle will be covered in the next travel post.
+The interior of Frederiksborg Castle is covered here.